MillenniumDB/wukong-engine/README.md

 An **example** data directory is provided for testing purposes, located in `data/example/`.

-### Engine Configuration

-The engine configuration is managed through a **TOML** file, which can be **optionally provided** as a command-line argument when running the program.
-If no custom configuration is specified, the engine will use the default configuration located at `config/default.toml`, using the default values for all parameters and running the entire pipeline.

-> ⚙️ For more information on the available configuration options, refer to the [Configuration](docs/configuration.md) documentation.

 ### Running the Engine

+Before running the engine, ensure that **all environment variables** are properly configured and that you have a **valid data directory** to provide the engine with.

+> 🌍 For more information on the required environment variables, refer to the [Environment](#environment) section.
+>
+> 📂 For more information on the data directory structure, refer to the [Data Directory](#data-directory) section.

-After setting up a **data directory** and looking at the **configuration**, you can run the engine using the following command (from the root of the project):
+You can run the engine with the **default configuration** using the following command (from the root of the project):

 ```sh
 poetry run python -m wukong_engine <path/to/data_dir>